Tenant Restrictions

 Application - The SaaS application where the login was attempted

-- Restricted Domain - The domain the user tried to access
+Restricted Identifier - The tenant identifier that the user attempted to access

 -